 I would like to thank the University of Oregon, National Institutes of Health, National Science Foundation, Wenner-Gren Foundation, Primate Conservation Inc., and the American Society of Primatologists for funding various projects in my group.

 Ongoing Research Topics

 Kibale EcoHealth Project - Biological and social drivers of primate disease transmission: My collaborators and I are studying how biological, social, and cultural factors combine to influence the transmission of primate pathogens within and between species in Kibale National Park, Uganda.
-My primary interest in this project is in how human alteration to the landscape is affecting primate demography, and how this in turn is affecting disease transmission.
-We are using restriction-site associated DNA sequencing and RNA sequencing to better understand these issues from the biological side, and we are also conducting ethnographic research in the local communities surrounding Kibale to understand cultural and social drivers of zoonotic transmission.
+My primary interest in this project is in determining the genetic and ecological factors that affect pathogen transmission and persistence.
+We are using Restriction-site Associated DNA sequencing and RNA sequencing to better understand these issues from the biological side, and we are also conducting ethnographic research in the local communities surrounding Kibale to understand cultural and social factors that drive zoonotic transmission.
 This research is currently funded by the NIH through the Ecology and Evolution of Infectious Disease Program. [pictures]

 Primate molecular systematics: I maintain a long standing interest in primate molecular systematics.
 This not only includes the theoretical underpinnings behind phylogenetic reconstruction and classification, but also the use of systematics to better understand speciation, biogeography, evolutionary relationships among fossil and living species, and the designation of conservation priorities among threatened taxa.
 Although my research has focused on elucidating the phylogenetic relationships among the leaf-eating monkeys (subfamily Colobinae), I am interested in the systematics and evolutionary history of all members of the primate order.